Uvalde Little League

 MANAGER, COACHES AND OTHER VOLUNTEERS

 All managers, coaches, and volunteers who provide regular services to ULL or have repetitive access or contact with players and teams must complete and submit an official “Little League Volunteer Application,” to the board of directors and satisfactorily complete a background check.
-Refusal of failing to submit a fully completed application will result in the immediate dismissal of the individual from the league.
+Refusal or failing to submit a fully completed application will result in the immediate dismissal of the individual from the league.
 Volunteers can include, but not limited to: managers, coaches, umpires, team moms, concession workers, parents who assist at practice, and Board of Directors.

 All managers and coaches are responsible to help on work days, check playing conditions, and clean and rake field following their respective games.
 Mangers and coaches from both teams should work together to line and mark the fields before the games and also to return equipment and bases to the storage room after games.